 Review of the Album "Don’t Break the Oath" by Danish Metal Band Mercyful Fate - One of the Best Albums of All Time

-There Are No Bad Songs On This Album!
+There Are No Bad Songs On the Album "Don't Break the Oath"

 The Back of the Cover for the Album Don't Break The Oath